 Jalview is a free program for multiple sequence alignment editing, visualisation and analysis.
 Use it to view and edit sequence alignments, analyse them with phylogenetic trees and principal components analysis (PCA) plots and explore molecular structures and annotation.

-- JalviewLite is the web based version of Jalview, and used on many web sites (there's a list of some here)
+- JalviewLite is the web based version of Jalview, which is used on many web sites (there's a list of some here)

 - The Jalview Desktop is for biologists and bioinformaticians who need to create, curate, analyse and publish multiple sequence alignments.